mohammeduvez29/Facial-Recognition-Model/README.md

 ## Project Structure
 ```
 .
-├── face_recognition.py     # Main script for real-time face recognition
+├── main_video.py           # Main script for real-time face recognition
 ├── simple_facerec.py       # Helper class for face encoding and recognition
 ├── images/                 # Folder containing known face images
-├── requirements.txt        # Python dependencies
 └── README.md               # Project documentation
 ```

 ## Code Explanation

-### face_recognition.py
+### main_video.py
-This script initializes the camera feed, loads encoded images, and performs face detection and recognition in real-time.
+This script:
+- Initializes the webcam.
+- Loads known face encodings using the `SimpleFacerec` class.
+- Detects faces in real-time and highlights them with bounding boxes and labels.

 ### simple_facerec.py
-This class encapsulates methods to:
+This class provides methods to:
 - Load and encode images from the `images/` directory.
-- Detect and identify faces from frames using the `face_recognition` library.
+- Detect and identify faces in each frame using the `face_recognition` library.

 ## Example Output
 - Recognized faces will be highlighted with a rectangle and their name displayed below the rectangle.